Analysis Paralysis and a Bag of Bad Ideas

 Speaking to this shared sense of analysis paralysis, Rosemary Lee and Sophie-Carolin Wagner discuss what art and theory have to offer a world on the brink.
 This conversion is a starting point for dialogue about cultural actors’ role in confronting real-world problems and the current state of interdisciplinary work with art and technology.

-AMRO, Art Meets Radical Openness, is a biennial festival for art, hacktivism and open cultures, organized since 2008 by servus.at in cooperation with the Linz University of Art, Department of Time-Based Media.
+Art Meets Radical Openness (AMRO), is a biennial festival for art, hacktivism and open cultures, organized since 2008 by servus.at in cooperation with the Linz University of Art, Department of Time-Based Media.

 The 2022 edition of Art Meets Radical Openness is dedicated to the rituals and the philosophies of debugging.
 As a gathering of communities with interests across arts and cultures, networked technologies and political action, AMRO offers space for sharing knowledge and practices, focusing on the potential of debugging both inside and outside of the purely technical realm.